jpedrou/chatbot/README.md

 # ChatBot

-The objective of this project is to build a chatbot that interacts with the user using HuggingFace's models API and Next.js for interface design.
+The objective of this project is to build a chatbot that interacts with the user using HuggingFace models API and Next.js for interface design.

-## Tools and Tecnologies used in this project
+## Tools and tecnologies used in this project

 - Next.js
 - Python